sonamnamgyel/Student-Information-System/readme.md

-#Laravel 4 Bootstrap Admin Starter Template [with Oracle DB Support]
+# Laravel 4.2 Student Information System is based on project -Laravel 4 Bootstrap Admin Starter Template [with Oracle DB Support]

 Laravel 4 Bootstrap Admin Starter Template is a sample application for beginning development with Laravel 4.